jsdw/depends/README.md

 Types can do some initialisation just prior to the first time that they are injected anywhere by having an `OnInjection` method.
 Any arguments provided to this function will also be injected through the same context.

-This allows for lazy initialisation and initialisation which depends on the values of other injected types.
+This allows for lazy initialisation and initialisation which depends on the values of other injected types:

 ```go
 import (